 The forward sun pad also slides forward to reveal a second hi-lo table and foredeck dining area, while the aft one conceals a large watersports drawer for waterskis, inflatable SUPs and other water toys.

 The big change from previous Superhawk models is the size and quality of the below decks accommodation.
-Rather than being a slender speed machine, the new Superhawk 55 features a sizeable lower saloon and galley amidships plus two separate cabins, both with ensuite bathrooms.
+Rather than being a slender speed machine, the new Superhawk 55 features a sizeable lower saloon and galley amidships plus two separate ensuite cabins.

-The new Superhawk 55’s powertrain is also less extreme than some of its predecessors.
+The new powertrain is also less extreme than some of the Superhawk 55’s predecessors.
 Twin 725hp Volvo Penta IPS950 pods are the only choice, and look to deliver a top speed of 40 knots at half load in cool-water latitudes, although Sunseeker is underplaying its potential by quoting a top speed of 38 knots.
-The hull is entirely new and designed to give a suitably sporty driving experience.

 Having prepared the ground for performance-focussed open boats in the early 1980s with models such as the XPS34, Monterey 27 and Mexico 24, Sunseeker’s first real ‘Hawk’ was the hugely successful Tomahawk 37, 292 of which were sold between 1987-1992.